PioBeat/GravSupport/README.md

 # Grav Support Plugin

-This plugin for IntelliJ Community / Ultimate Edition helps to increase the development speed for Grav-based projects.
+This plugin for IntelliJ Community / Ultimate Edition and PhpStorm helps to increase the development speed for Grav-based projects.

 [Grav](https://getgrav.org/) is a flat-file CMS and it's open source.